Chat with us, powered by LiveChat

 By the little-known village of Adrigole on the Beara Peninsula in County Cork is the equally unknown Mare’s Tail Waterfall, which plummets over the intriguingly named Hungry Hill.
 This is one of Ireland’s tallest waterfalls, but it’s not just the waterfall that makes this such a special place.

-This is beautiful hill walking country with mountain ranges, long, rugged mountain passes and spectacular mountaintop views awaiting anyone adventurous enough to explore this quiet part of south-west Ireland.
+This is beautiful hill-walking country with mountain ranges, long, rugged mountain passes and spectacular mountaintop views awaiting anyone adventurous enough to explore this quiet part of south-west Ireland.

 In County Mayo, you can find the wide drops of the Aasleagh Falls close to the Atlantic coastline.
 The falls are found along the wide Erriff River, just before it hits the coast and empties into the harbour.